scikit-hep/uhi/docs/serialization.md

   lost, etc.
 * Metadata must be expressible as JSON.
 It should also be reasonably sized; some formats like HDF5 may limit the size of attributes to 64K.
-* Floating point variations could be introduced in storages, as the storage format uses a stable but different representation.
+* Floating point errors could be incurred on conversion, as the storage format uses a stable but different representation.
 * Axis `name` is only part of the metadata, and is not standardized.
 This is due to lack of support from boost-histogram.